SteveSchilz/React-useReducer-Bank/README.md

 2. Use a reducer to model the following state transitions: openAccount, deposit, withdraw, requestLoan, payLoan, closeAccount.
 Use the `initialState` below to get started.

 3. All operations (expect for opening account) can only be performed if isActive is true.
 If it's not, just return the original state object.
 You can check this right at the beginning of the reducer
+   NOTE: This was handled by hiding all buttons except open when the account is closed.

 4. When the account is opened, isActive is set to true.
 There is also a minimum deposit amount of 500 to open an account (which means that the balance will start at 500)